-- 22. The scale and areas for environmental status assessment are still not fully defined and agreed under IMAP.
+22. The scale and areas for environmental status assessment are still not fully defined and agreed under IMAP.
+The work on assessment elements, monitoring scale and thresholds/baseline values is ongoing for the Biodiversity Common Indicators and by species group (within the EU funded Projects IMAP-MPA and EcAp-MEDIII).
+Aggregation modalities must be discussed to agree on a common approach for interpretation, that must be developed in synergy with the MFSD.
 So far, division into 4 sub-regions was proposed for practical reasons and for the unique purpose of initial assessment: Western Mediterranean Sea, Adriatic Sea, Central and Ionian Seas, and Aegean and Levantine Seas (Decision IG.20/4 of the Barcelona Convention COP 17).
 This division is in line with the sub-regions defined by the MSFD.
 Furthermore, IMAP also foresees sub-division of the sub-regions, but this level is not even proposed.
-If presumed that proposed sub-regional division is valid under IMAP, initial comparison could be further made in relation to the specific biodiversity components (Table 5).
-In general, two approaches are harmonized, with more detailed sub-division proposed under IMAP for certain elements. - 23.
-More specifically, regarding all habitats criteria, the 2017 Commission's Decision prescribes regional or sub-regional scales, reflecting biogeographic differences in species composition of the broad habitat type.
+If presumed that proposed sub-regional division is valid under IMAP, initial comparison could be further made in relation to the specific biodiversity components (Table 45).
+In general, two approaches are harmonized, with more detailed sub-division proposed under IMAP for certain elements.

+4 Leatherback turtle (Dermochelys coriacea) is also present in the Mediterranean, but it does not breed in the region, hence this species is not used as a reliable indicator on the status of biodiversity.

+- 23. More specifically, regarding all habitats criteria, the 2017 Commission's Decision prescribes regional or sub-regional scales, reflecting biogeographic differences in species composition of the broad habitat type.
 IMAP's initial proposal suggested sub-division as geographical unit for both, benthic and pelagic, groups of habitats. - 24.
 Species related criteria are assessed using a scale of assessment which is adjusted to specific species groups.
 The scale of assessment of the 2017 Commission Division is in line with IMAP's proposal Region; the largest scale is used for highly migratory species, such as large cetaceans and deep-sea fishes, whilst smaller scales are used for coastal birds and coastal fishes.
 According to the IMAP, more detailed division is proposed for the Mediterranean regarding the Mediterranean monk seal and coastal fishes. - 25.
 2017 Commission Decision proposes a regional level for assessing ecosystems, including food webs, with possibility to use sub-divisions, if appropriate.
-IMAP proposes sub-regional level for ecosystems (even though this theme is not yet being elaborated under IMAP process).
+IMAP proposes sub-regional level for ecosystems (even though this theme is not yet being elaborated under IMAP process). - 26.
+Refinement of the monitoring and assessment scales of EcAp Common indicators is ongoing.
+Progress towards realisation of workable regional assessments is expected to be discussed and agreed by the Contracting Parties before the development of the 2023 regional assessment.

-Table 5.
+Table 4.
 Initial comparison of scale of assessments for species (under D1 and EO1) as defined in 2017 Commission Decision and in the initial proposal of 2016 IMAP

-Geographical unit - Commission's Decision Species groups Geographical unit - IMAP Species groups Region (Mediterranean) Deep-diving toothed cetaceans, baleen whales, deep-sea fish Region (Mediterranean) Large cetaceans, deep- sea fish Sub-region for the Mediterranean Sea (4 sub-regions are defined) Birds, small toothed cetaceans, pelagic and demersal shellfish Sub-region (possibly 4 sub-regions) Offshore birds, small cetaceans, pelagic and demersal fish Sub-region for the Mediterranean Sea (4 sub-regions are defined) Seals, turtles, cephalopods Sub-region (possibly 4 sub-regions) Turtles Sub-region or region Coastal fish Sub-division (not yet defined) Coastal birds, Mediterranean monk seal, coastal fish Based on consultations with relevant scientific bodies (reference to Descriptor 3) Commercially-exploited fish and cephalopods - -
+Geographical unit - Commission's Decision Species groups Geographical unit - IMAP Species groups Region (Mediterranean) Deep-diving toothed cetaceans, baleen whales, deep-sea fish Region (Mediterranean) Large cetaceans, deep- sea fish Sub-region for the Mediterranean Sea (4 sub-regions are defined) Birds, small toothed cetaceans, seals, turtles, pelagic and demersal shellfish, cephalopods Sub-region (possibly 4 sub-regions) Offshore birds, small cetaceans, turtles, pelagic and demersal fish Sub-region for the Mediterranean Sea (4 sub-regions are defined) Seals, turtles, cephalopods Sub region (possibly 4 sub-regions) Turtles Sub-region or region Coastal fish Sub-division (not yet defined) Coastal birds, Mediterranean monk seal, coastal fish Based on consultations with relevant scientific bodies (reference to Descriptor 3).
+Decision points to use GFCM geographic sub-areas (GSA).
+Commercially-exploited fish and cephalopods - -